Markar/InterviewPractice/src/Study/System Design/TinyUrl.md

 # Encoding the URL
-Generate MD5 or SHA256 hash of the URL with base64 encoding Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings.
+Generate MD5 or SHA256 hash of the URL with base64 encoding Using base64 encoding, a 6 letter long key would result in 64^6 = ~68.7 billion possible strings.

 # Infrastructure
 Client -> LoadBalancer -> Web Server -> Write & Read API -> Memory Cache -> DB